 An entry from the Alola region, the games Pokémon Sun and Moon, drawing inspiration from Hawaii.
 Wishiwashi is somewhat forgettable on its own, but it’s all about its special trick.
 Wishiwashi can group together like shoals of fish in the ocean, and create a Megazord of smaller fish, a giant form of Wishiwashi known as its ‘school form’ and is based on the real-world tactic of smaller fish to group together and resemble a larger fish to fool predators.
 Science, fish!
 I love marine biology, so any fish that is based on the real science of the ocean gets a solid fin up from me.

-Well, we thoroughly enjoyed riding the waves of nostalgia to fish up these picks, and we hope our choices didn’t make too much of a splash.
+Well, we thoroughly enjoyed riding the waves of nostalgia to fish up these picks, and we hope our best fish Pokémon choices didn’t make too much of a splash.
 Sorry but Bruxish and Alomomola are just boring.
 There’s no way around it.
-To get yourself ready for the new generation dropping later this year, be sure to check out our guide to Pokémon Scarlet and Violet mystery gift codes next.
+If you’re enjoying exploring Paldea, be sure to check out our guide to the best gen 9 Pokémon next.
+Then, be sure to check out our guide to Pokémon Quest recipes.